sara-shiva/desktopApp/README.md

 --> Not ready yet!

-A small app where you can interact with a cat, and bye that wy taking care of yourself
+A small app where you can interact with a cat, and bye that way take care of yourself

 preview of cats: